RADglow/synesthasm/README.md

 ## Operands

 Most source operands can take one of the following forms:
-* nnn or -nnn: signed 8-bit immediate value: -128 ..
-127. Since the registers
+* nnn: unsigned 8-bit immediate value.
-  are 32 bits wide, the operations will automatically sign-extend the values.
 * R0 ..
 R15: register
 * S0 ..
 S2: special value register.
 Each of these registers also has an easy to memorize alias: